The Nissan Pathfinder has evolved significantly since 1985. But with so many model years, which ones stand out?

 5th generation (R53) | 2022-Present |

 Each generation brings its own flavor to the Pathfinder lineup.
-From boxy and rugged to sleek and tech-savvy, the Pathfinder has seen it all.
+From boxy and sturdy to sleek and tech-savvy, the Pathfinder has seen it all.
 But remember, not all changes are created equal.
 Some years shine brighter than others, and that’s exactly what we’re here to uncover.

 Nissan Pathfinder Best, Neutral, and Worst Years